Winston-Salem, NC

 - Stroll through Reynolda Village and Gardens, adjacent to the campus, and visit the latest exhibition at Reynolda House Museum of American Art.

-- Cycle, run, boat or picnic at Salem Lake, on the city’s eastern edge, or Tanglewood Park just west of the city.
+- Cycle, run, boat or picnic at Salem Lake, on the city’s eastern edge, or go on a hike on one of Tanglewood Park’s many trails just west of the city.

 - Have dinner with your friends at a sidewalk cafe downtown and walk to a River Run Film Festival screening at the Stevens Center.